djgbshows/webapp/README.md

-The idea is simple, Find a pattern within a certain timeframe of then look for a specific setup using a outward-in approach.
+Objective: Find a pattern within a 3 month timeframe.
+Look for a specific setup using a outward-in approach.
+Display the results.

 <ol>